ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

     - Updated to latest release of TmacToolsLibrary.
 This fixes a couple of small bugs but doesn't have a big impact.
     - Updated the look and feel and fixed some issues with the layouts.
-    - Fixed bug in database versioning that meant an older version of the database didn't realised it needed to update.
-      THIS MEANS THAT LOG DATABASES WILL NEED UPDATING.
-    - Fixed bug in multiple model loader file list.
-When dragging more than one file it was deleting items in the row.
-Multiple selection is now disabled.
-To remove multiple entries a checkbox can be selected.
-    - Added release notes dialog on startup after new version installed.
-      Launches a dialog to show version updates to user.
-    - Added feature to automatically check for new version on startup.
-    - Added current model load tab to settings.
-It will now remember if you were using the single or multiple model load tab last time.
-    - Fixed an issue with reading results and check files with the model extractor tool.
-Now deals with absolute paths.
-      This has also been applied to the logger.
-It will now record the absolute path of the results location in the log if different from the main model directory.
-    - Improved path display in model extractor input/output textboxes and the summary output display.
-They are now normalised for the OS and can be copied and pasted directly into Explorer.
-    - Fixed a few more things in the way error handling is dealt with.
-      This still needs some work though.
-Sorry :(

 v0.5.0-Beta:
     - Added IefResolver module.
 This can now be found under the Tools menu.
 It